databricks/terraform-provider-databricks/docs/resources/job.md

 * `no_alert_for_skipped_runs` - (Optional) (Bool) don't send alert for skipped runs.
 * `no_alert_for_canceled_runs` - (Optional) (Bool) don't send alert for cancelled runs.

+###  parameter Configuration Block

+This block defines a job-level parameter for the job.
+You can define several job-level parameters for the job.
+Supported options are:

+* `name` - (Required) The name of the defined parameter.
+May only contain alphanumeric characters, `_`, `-`, and `.`.
+* `default` - (Required) Default value of the parameter.

 ###  notification_settings Configuration Block (Task Level)

 This block controls notification settings for both email & webhook notifications on a task level: